Product Lead Time: What Is It & How Can You Improve It?

 Every process that determines the lead time of a task or a project can be improved.
 Use lean methods and continuous improvement to assess and improve your processes across the product development journey.

-7. Leverage Automation
+7. Use Automation

 One growing method of process improvement is automation.
 Robotics and industry 4.0 technologies can deliver significant reductions in lead time.